dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 **Unsaved changes:**

-In case you want to go to another section, and you still have unsaved changes, an alert will be displayed before navigating away from the current section.
-In case you accept leaving the page your unsaved changes will be lost.
+In case an admin user wants to go to another section, and the user still has unsaved changes, an alert will be displayed before navigating away from the current section.
+In case the user accepts leaving the page, the unsaved changes will be lost.

 ![](resources/images/unsaved-changes.png)

 #### Reset all values to default

-You can restore your settings at any time.
-At the form footer of all settings sections, you can find a *Reset all values to default* button.
+A user can restore the settings at any time.
+There is a *Reset all values to default* button at the form footer of all settings sections.

 ![](resources/images/reset-default.png)

-Your will be only restored on Datastore and apply after clicking on *Save*.
+The default values will be only restored on Datastore and applied after clicking on *Save*.